Why is employee recognition important?

 Recognition and reward should be used to show appreciation when employees and teams accomplish something great, or show excellent examples of working according to your companies’ values or vision.

-The benefits of successful employee recognition programs
+7 benefits of employee recognition in the workplace

 Let’s get practical: what changes will you notice in your business once you have a culture of recognition alongside a good rewards system?
 Here‘s what companies often see happening once they start giving their employees the praise and perks they deserve.